John E. Sullivan DDS

 · It is common for a small portion of the temporary material to wear down or chip.

-· If the entire filling falls out or a temporary crown comes off, please contact our office so it can be replaced promptly.
+· If the entire filling falls out or a temporary crown comes off, please contact our office immediately so it can be replaced promptly.

 To protect your temporary restoration:

-· Avoid chewing sticky foods (especially gum)
+· Avoid chewing sticky foods (especially gum).

-· Avoid biting hard foods or objects such as ice, fingernails, or pencils
+· Avoid biting hard foods or objects such as ice, fingernails, or pencils.

-· If possible, chew on the opposite side of your mouth
+· If possible, chew on the opposite side of your mouth to support optimal healing as per post-operative instructions.

 Pain Control & Medications